Systems Architect · Organizational Builder · Associate Director

 Student Debt Advocacy Infrastructure

 I created the student debt story bank that gave public service members a voice — in federal litigation, in Senate testimony, and in national advocacy.
 The bank grew to 1,800+ members and 600+ stories.
 I designed the communications and education framework, the borrower response system, the DebtJourney survey deployed to post-clinic participants, and the full member engagement ecosystem of clinics, webinars, and affiliate coordination.
 I managed the multimillion-dollar partnership with a national financial services partner serving thousands of enrolled members.
-The infrastructure gave members — always with their consent — a platform to testify before Congress, appear in the State of the Union address, join a Vice Presidential White House roundtable, and be featured on MSNBC and NBC News.
+The infrastructure gave members — always with their consent — a platform to testify before Congress, appear in the State of the Union address, join a Vice Presidential White House roundtable, and be featured in the news.

-Evidence Story bank independently requested by peer director · Research became evidentiary foundation of active federal complaint · Work referenced by the President in national leadership calls · Members reached the State of the Union, a Vice Presidential roundtable, a U.S. Secretary of Education convening, a U.S. Senate event, and MSNBC / NBC News national coverage
+Evidence Story bank independently requested by peer director · Research became evidentiary foundation of active federal complaint · Work referenced by the President in national leadership calls · Members reached the State of the Union, a Vice Presidential roundtable, a U.S. Secretary of Education convening, a U.S. Senate event, and media national coverage.

 Coverage the work contributed to